Rithvik11022/DHT-Kademlia/Readme.md

 **FIND_VALUE(key)**:
 - Same as FIND_NODE, but stops when value is found
-- Returns value or K closest nodes
+- Returns value or K closest nodes where the value is expected to be found.

 **STORE(key, value)**:
 1. Perform FIND_NODE(key) to find K closest nodes